ryanramage/couchapp-takeout/readme.md

 From one link in your couchapp, it will install all the pieces on an end users computer, to run it locally.
 It solves these problems:

 * Do you have a couchapp that you want to distribute to end users?
-* Want a simple way for users to use your couchapp online and offline?
+* Do you want updates be pushed to them automatically?
-* Do you want to provide a way for a user to liberate their data?
+* [Optional] Do you want to have their local data sync with an online couch?

 If you want to see it on an existing application, install 'Couch Tasks' on your computer:

 http://ecko-it.couchone.com:5984/couchtasks/_design/takeout/install.html

-You can add it into your couchapp in about two minutes.

 # How to use

+You can add an installer to your couchapp in about two minutes.

 ### Replicate Couchapp-Takeout into your application